masteredward/xavier-system/README.md

 ## Main Concepts

 The **Xavier System** uses the concept of "System Overlay".
-The container assumes the OS role.
+The "xv-container", in Xavier System's terminology, assumes the OS role.
 This is the core principle of the **Xavier System**. *Only a single container can assume the OS role at time*.
-If the user needs to change the running container, the `xv` tool will replace the running container with a new container with a new image.
-This way there is always a single SSH server container running in the remote system.
+If the user needs to change the running container, the `xv` tool will replace the running container with a new image.
+This way, there is always a single SSH server container running in the instance.
 This helps the user to save memory ans keep the system organized.
 The running container always assumes the name of `xv-container`.

-The `xv` tool is the core of the **Xavier System**.
-It builds and deploys the `xv-container` uses a custom configuration `xv.yaml` file to configure container mounts, enviroments, ports and image building, similar to a [Docker Compose](https://docs.docker.com/compose) file.
+The `xv` tool is the brain tool of the **Xavier System**.
+It builds and deploys the `xv-container` using the user's custom configuration in the `xv.yaml` file to setup container mounts, enviroments, ports and image building, similar to a [Docker Compose](https://docs.docker.com/compose) file.
 The advantage of `xv.yaml` is the shared configuration, with allows the user to set common mounts, environments or ports to all `xv-containers`.

 By default, the `xv-container` binds it's SSH service to port 2222 on the instance's IPv4 localhost (127.0.0.1).
 Using *AWS SSM tunneling*, the user bind's a local port into the remote 127.0.0.1:2222 port.
 This is a *very secure practice*, since both the instance or the container doesn't need to listen to SSH connections from outsite AWS.
 No need for Public Subnets or Inbound Security Group Rules.
 Although, the **Xavier System** itself needs Internet access to download binaries and images.
 At least a **NAT Gateway** or a **proxy server** should be supplied for the **Xavier System** instance.